Dealing With Guilt

 Be Realistic About What You Can Control

 Disregard the things that you can't control.
-Focus on the elements of the situation that you can do something about, and where appropriate, create a plan to address these.
+Focus on the elements of the situation that you can do something about.
+And, where appropriate, create a plan to address these.
+We touched on survivor guilt earlier in this article – and it's likely many people will be familiar with it, with millions globally losing their jobs due to COVID-19.

 Having established the parts of the situation that you can and can't control, address them with a simple affirmative statement.
-For example, "I got the promotion instead of Kyle because I had a better mix of skills and experience," instead of, "I got the promotion instead of Kyle even though he's been here longer, so I must have been pushy and over-ambitious."
+For example, "I got the promotion ahead of Kyle because I had a better mix of skills and experience," instead of, "I got the promotion ahead of Kyle even though he's been here longer, so I must have been pushy and over-ambitious."

 A useful affirmation for a broad range of situations could be, "I did the best I could, with the knowledge I had."